daywalker90/summars/README.md

 * ``summars-flow-style`` Same as ``summars-style`` but for the "flow" tables (forwards/pays/invoices).
 Default is ``blank``
 * ``summars-json`` Set output to json format.
 Default is ``false``

-## Availability Database
+# Availability Database
 The availability is persistent through plugin restarts.
-The db is located in your lightning folder in the summars folder (e.g. ``.lightning/bitcoin/summars/availdb.json``).
+The db is located in your lightning folder in the ``summars`` folder (e.g. ``.lightning/bitcoin/summars/availdb.json``).
 If you want to reset these stats stop the plugin and then remove the file.

-## Thanks
+# Thanks
-Thank you to [cdecker](https://github.com/cdecker) for helping me get into writing a plugin with cln-plugin, the people in https://t.me/lightningd and the authors of the original [summary](https://github.com/lightningd/plugins/tree/master/summary) plugin.
+Thank you to [cdecker](https://github.com/cdecker) for helping me get into writing a plugin with ``cln-plugin``, the people in https://t.me/lightningd and the authors of the original [summary](https://github.com/lightningd/plugins/tree/master/summary) plugin.